 - Remember to remove meat from direct heat to indirect or resting off grill just before it reaches ideal serving temperature.
 Meat continues to cook after it’s off the flames, and its temperature will continue to rise another 5-10 degrees.
 So remove it 5 degrees lower than your target temp.

-- Always allow meat to rest 5-10 minutes after grilling (under loosely tented foil is good to keep warm) to allow juices to redistribute throughout the steak, making the result more tender and juicy
+- Always allow steak to rest 5-10 minutes after grilling (under loosely tented foil is good to keep warm) to allow juices to redistribute throughout the steak, making the result more tender and juicy

 It’s a Meaty Subject

-Ask five chefs how to grill the same steak and you’ll get five different answers!
+Ask five chefs how to grill the same steak, and you’ll get five different answers!
 That’s really the beauty of it.
 There is no one right or wrong way.
 And finding your own way is part of the tasty fun.

 That said, I hope you’ve found my guidelines on temperature, cooking time, and types of steak useful.
-And the “pro tips” are handy reminders no matter what kind of meat you’re grilling.
+And the “pro-tips” are handy reminders no matter what kind of meat you’re grilling.

-Remember too that if you still find yourself standing like a deer in the headlights at the meat counter, you can always ask the butcher for advice.
+Remember too, that if you still find yourself standing like a deer in the headlights at the meat counter, you can always ask the butcher for advice.
 But it’s even better to know it yourself!

 What methods of grilling do you enjoy?
 Did you try something new?
 We always love to hear about our readers’ experiences with meat and fire.

-Thanks for stopping by and please share this post with the wider meat-loving community!
+Thanks for stopping by, and please share this post with the wider meat-loving community!